NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Note:

-The configured Life Scope J bedside monitor was dressed up as a modular monitor
+The configured Life Scope J bedside monitor was dressed up to be a modular monitor

-The market communication was meticulously executed to portray Life Scope J (BSM-9101) bedside monitor as a modular monitor when it is a truly configured monitor.
+The market communication was meticulously executed to portray Life Scope J (BSM-9101) bedside monitor as a modular monitor when it is a true-blue configured monitor.

-In the next picture, you can see the AY-920PA Input Unit was designed in a shape that when combined with the recorder make Life Scope J (BSM-9101) bedside monitor (left) resemble closely a Life Scope S (BSS-9800) bedside station with a 8-slot module rack filled with modules (right)
+In the next picture, you can see the AY-920PA Input Unit was designed in a shape that when combined with the recorder make Life Scope J (BSM-9101) bedside monitor (left) closely resemble the Life Scope S (BSS-9800) bedside station with a 8-slot module rack filled with modules (right).

 In other words, Life Scope J bedside monitor was specially designed in appearance to look like an updated version of the Life Scope S bedside station.